open/close all folders

 - 10-Minute Retirement: Started -and ended- in episode 7.
 She quit because her father had been hurt by a mob of people -that they were trying to protect!-.
 However, her father encouraged her to keep fighting and not give up.

-- Tsundere: One of the first girls given a major role in almost any anime/manga.
-Her Type varies: she's a Type A in the anime, but a Type B in the manga and in Mazinkaiser.
+- Tsundere: Her Type varies: she's a Type A in the anime, but a Type B in the manga and in Mazinkaiser.

 - Unbroken Vigil: To Kouji in episode 52, when he was lying unconscious in a hospital bed after a fight against a Kikaijuu.

-- Violently Protective Girlfriend: Really it is not a good idea hurting Kouji in front of her.
-Although her Fem Bot is a constant victim of The Worf Effect, she still has TONS of righteous wrath to back her.
+- Violently Protective Girlfriend: Really it is not a good idea to hurt Kouji in front of her.
+She has TONS of righteous wrath to back her.

 Voiced by: Kazuko Sawada, Mona Marshall (English)

 Shiro is Kouji's younger brother.
 He is a hardheaded, hot-tempered, enthusiastic and nosy ten years old kid.
 Most of the time, Shiro's role is to add some comic relief to the plot, being the voice of reason when Kouji is doing something dumb or dangerous, and often getting in trouble himself.
-He remains in Japan when Kouji departs at the beginning of Great Mazinger
+He remains in Japan when Kouji departs at the beginning of Great Mazinger.His character acquires a bit more depth in Great Mazinger, as he becomes acquainted with his father Kenzo, who was previously thought to be dead.
+Toward the end of the series, Shiro finally bonds with Kenzo, who died shortly thereafter.

-- Annoying Younger Sibling: Though he did have good points from time to time, and sometimes was more mature than Kouji himself.
+- Annoying Younger Sibling: Though he does have good points from time to time, and sometimes is more mature than Kouji himself.

 - Badass Adorable: He could make some impressive feats when he wanted or needed.
-Once, the Professors Morimori, Sewashi and Nossori had been brainwashed by Baron Ashura to help him.
+In episode 9 the Professors Morimori, Sewashi and Nossori had been brainwashed by Baron Ashura in helping him.
 Shiro beat the crap out of them.
-Agreed, they were brainwashed and they were older men; still, it was one single child against three adult men
+Agreed, they were brainwashed and they were older men; still, it was one single child against three adult men.

-- Bully Hunter: Shiro Kabuto did not tolerated bullies.
+- Bully Hunter: Shiro Kabuto does not tolerate bullies.
 In episode 20 he caught several classmates bullying a newcomer, shy kid and Shiro wiped the ground with them in spite of they were bigger and outnumbered him.
-However he also exhorted the victims to learn to defend themselves.
+However he also exhorts the victims to learn to defend themselves.

 - Convenient Coma: In Mazinger-Z versus Great General of Darkness, Shiro got badly injured and fell into a coma when the ceiling of the room he was in collapsed.